-- Topical Prayer Journal: This board includes a list for different topics such as your personal needs, your family, your community, the Global Body of Christ, etc.
+- Topical Prayer Board: This board includes a list for different topics such as your personal needs, your family, your community, the Global Body of Christ, etc.

-- Weekly Prayer Journal: This board includes a list for each day of the week paired with a topic to pray on for that day.
+- Weekly Prayer Board: This board includes a list for each day of the week paired with a topic to pray on for that day.

 I created starter boards for each that you can copy to your own Trello account for private, personal use.
 Below are partial screen captures of each prayer board.
 Click on each to see a larger view:

 So, do you want to create your own digital prayer journal?
 First, head over to Trello.com and create an account!

 Next, copy the prayer board of your choice to use privately in your Trello account:

 - Go to the board you want to copy in your browser.
 The prayer boards are here: Topical Prayer Journal Board | Weekly Prayer Journal Board

 - Tap or click on Show Menu on the right hand side.